ak811/alpha-beta-pruning/README.md

 <br>

 ## Overview
-This project implements the alpha-beta pruning algorithm, an optimization technique for the minimax algorithm.
-In this repository, the algorithm is being tested on the Tic-Tac-Toe game.
-It comprises single and multiplayer modes, and the single-player mode uses the alpha-beta pruning algorithm to make decisions.
+The alpha-beta pruning algorithm is an optimization technique for the minimax algorithm, which is commonly used in game-playing AI.
+The minimax algorithm evaluates all possible moves for a player, and then their opponent's response to those moves, and so on, to determine the best move for the original player.
+The alpha-beta pruning algorithm is used to speed up this process by eliminating branches of the game tree that are not likely to affect the final outcome.
+In this project, the alpha-beta pruning algorithm is being tested on the single-player mode of a Tic-Tac-Toe game.

 <br>